 The upTOP Overland Bravo and Alpha are both popular options.

-The Alpha is another low-profile option however it offers a massive footprint at 50″ wide and 98.5″ long.
-Unlike Bravo, it features internal rails for that you can have color-matched to your 4Runner.
+The Alpha is another low-profile option; however, it offers a massive footprint at 50″ wide and 98.5″ long.
+Unlike Bravo, it features internal rails that you can have color-matched to your 4Runner.
 The Alpha comes with the same scene pod knockouts as the Bravo, but it goes above and beyond adding 6 grab handles (included).
 Essentially, it’s a larger rack with more design features and comes with handles.

 The KILO: They recently launched the KILO.
 It’s cheaper than the Alpha.
 The main difference here is the crossbars.
 Instead of the 1X2 aluminum extrusions you find on their other racks, they feature carbon steel mounting feet + all-new carbon steel crossbars with a MOLLE pattern (similar to All-Pro Off-Road).